 NOTE 2: A UE capable of ATG access should acquire SIB1 to determine whether the cell is an ATG cell.

-NOTE 3: A UE capable of NES cell DTX/DRX should acquire SIB1 to determine the cell barring status when the cellBarred in MIB is set to barred.
+NOTE 3: A UE supporting either nes-CellDTX or nes-CellDRX should acquire SIB1 to determine the cell barring status when the cellBarred in MIB is set to barred.

 5.2.2.4.2 Actions upon reception of the SIB1